richiedunk/pyWhatsAppLog/README.md

 The first step is to export your WhatsApp messages.
 I just downloaded a text file without media attachements, but you could put them in an S3 bucket or something if you wanted to.

 ## pyWhatsAppLog
-A Python3 class to parse and analyse WhatsApp logs (sent via the "Email chat" option)
+A Python3 class to parse and analyse WhatsApp logs

 Use with